"""The core state representation.

 def split(self) -> list[Self]:

-preserving all properties appropriately for each batch.
+preserving all properties appropriately for each system.

 Returns: